librehat/kdictionary/README.md

 3. Change Dictionary Provider to Baidu

 #### iCiBa

-_Note: iCiBa API key is built-in, though you could still use your own API key._

 1. Apply for a [iCiBa](http://open.iciba.com/?c=api) API to use Kingsoft PowerWord Dictionary.
 You'll get API key immediately in your E-mail inbox, if not, check your spam box
 2. Fill in your API key in KDictionary Advanced Setting